-Sterile processing technicians perform a vital, lifesaving role within hospitals, surgical centers, and doctor’s offices.
-By ensuring a sterile environment and tools, sterile processing technicians prevent the spread of infections and keep patients safe.
+Sterile processing technicians perform a vital, life-saving role within hospitals, surgical centers, and doctor’s offices.
+By ensuring a sterile environment and tools, sterile processing technicians prevent the spread of infections and keep patients and other healthcare workers safe.

 A sterile processing technician’s role involves daily sterilization of surgical instruments and medical supplies for reuse.
 The position is vital in keeping patients and medical staff safe, and requires a vigorous adherence to sterilization processes on a daily basis.

 Here we will answer the five most common questions about this field and help guide you in making an informative decision.

 There's something especially rewarding about careers that allow you not just to make a living, but help people as well.
 That’s the precise reason why many people choose to work in healthcare.
 But you don’t have to work as a doctor, there are plenty of other jobs in healthcare where you can make a difference.